jordiwave/CodeBlocks_Unofficial_Testing/Readme_Build_MacOS_by_Makefile.txt

          directory you uncompressed the snapshot into.

     4) Instead of performing steps 6 through 8 you can run the following script:
-        ./codeblocks_build.sh
+        ./MacOS_codeblocks_build.sh

-        The codeblocks_build.sh script checks for errors and if something fails please look at the script to find which log file to check to see what failure occured so you can fix it.
+        The MacOS_codeblocks_build.sh script checks for errors and if something fails please look at the script to find which log file to check to see what failure occured so you can fix it.
-        If the codeblocks_build.sh script passes then goto the last step
+        If the MacOS_codeblocks_build.sh script passes then goto the last step

     5) Run the following to configure the project files for your environment:
         ./bootstrap